leex279/local-ai-packaged-dev/README.md

 to run.
 The selections are saved to `services_config.json`.
 The `start_services.py` script will read this file and start only the selected services (and their dependencies).
 Delete `services_config.json` to revert to starting all services.
+If you previously visited this address with another web app, clear browser storage (including service workers) to avoid stale resources causing 404 errors.

 ## Deploying to the Cloud